-Welcome supports the use of kanban boards which provide a visual assessment of a project’s progress.
+Content Marketing Platform supports the use of kanban boards which provide a visual assessment of a project’s progress.
 It also involves WIP limits designed to ensure that bottlenecks do not develop and that the marketing team is working on the right projects.

 Kanban is good for prioritizing projects and is a useful tool if you tend to start more things than you then finish.
 Kanban boards can be set up digitally or you can use a whiteboard in the office, or even a corkboard and sticky notes.

 Digital kanban boards, however, tend to work better.
 They are also vital if you have team members who are remote.
 They can also show you key retrospectives of your past project development and processes.

 Like Scrum, it is also sometimes used for agile software development.
 But applies particularly well to marketing.
 It is a good tool for rapid iterations and for ensuring that you prioritize campaigns and items properly.

 For some teams, a physical kanban board can provide a central touchstone in the office.
 It encourages people to leave their desks and talk to each other.
 Obviously, this only works when everyone is entirely or mostly in the office.

 Kanban boards can, of course, be combined with the Scrum concept of sprints into a system that works well for many teams.

 Daily standup meetings are an aspect of Scrum.
 The purpose is to ensure that each team member gives their current progress every day.